 Compare single fare and JR East-South Hokkaido Rail Pass

-When you think about purchasing this deal, you need to know this is paid off in your trip or not.
-I show you some sample.
+When you think about purchasing this deal, you must know that you can get the worth or not.
+I show you some sample rates.

-*All rates are based on base fare and reserved seat limited express supplement in regular season.
+*All rates are approximate and it is based on the base fare and the reserved seat limited express supplement in regular season.
+The fare may be varied by the season.

 Trip from Tokyo to Sendai